open-sauced/maintainer-intro-course/effective-communication.md

 Here are some channels for you to consider to create regular communication:

+### Chat Service App

+You can accommodate sync communication for your community by providing a chat service app.
+Besides having one allowing contributors to ask questions, connect, and collaborate openly in real-time, it can also benefit you as a maintainer.
+You can quickly announce project updates, ask for help, hold sync office hours to talk about your projects and know your contributors better, and many more.

+Tech communities widely use the apps mentioned here.
+But which one to choose is based on your preference and the needs of your community.

+#### Discord Community

+> [Discord](https://discord.com/) is a voice, video and text communication service used by over a hundred million people to hang out and talk with their friends and communities.

+The Discord market mainly targets gamers.
+It is a good choice if your community heavily uses group voice and video calls.
+Creating a channel for voice calls makes it easy for community members to join the channel and talk to anyone instantly.
+Discord is also suitable for building a larger community because if your server is public, anyone with a Discord account can search and join your group.

+#### Slack Group

+> [Slack](https://slack.com/) is the productivity platform that empowers everyone with no-code automation and AI, makes search and knowledge sharing seamless, and keeps teams connected and engaged.

+Slack primarily targets businesses and professional teams.
+That said, if your community prioritizes using chat more than voice or video calls, Slack can accommodate this through its simple and intuitive interface and ability to organize conversations.
+Slack can automate workflow and be integrated with thousands of business applications, including Zoom and GitHub.

 ### GitHub Discussions

 [Discussions](https://github.com/features/discussions) is a collaborative communication forum for the community around an open source project.
-It's a feature on GitHub to ask questions, share ideas, and build connections with each other.
+It's a feature on GitHub to ask questions, share ideas, and build connections with each other around the project.

 You can easily enable discussions in your project by following the [complete instructions](https://docs.github.com/en/discussions/quickstart#enabling-github-discussions-on-your-repository).

-### Discord Community

-> [Discord](https://discord.com/) is a voice, video and text communication service used by over a hundred million people to hang out and talk with their friends and communities.

-You can create a community around your project and gather them in Discord.
-Besides allowing contributors to ask questions, connect, and collaborate in nearly real-time, it can also benefit you.
-You can announce project updates, ask for help, hold sync office hours to talk about your projects and know your contributors better, and many more.

-### Slack Group

-Like Discord, [Slack](https://slack.com/) provides a platform for your community to chat, connect, and collaborate.

-You can automate tasks like scheduling announcements and integrating software and custom apps right into Slack — for example, connecting Slack to a [Zoom](https://zoom.us/) meeting room, etc.

-Which one to choose — Slack or Discord — is based on your preference and the needs of your community.

 ### Community Forum

 Another place to create a communication space is a forum.
 A community forum is an online space where community members connect, engage, and discuss topics with each other.

+One of the benefits of having a community forum is a place for members to discuss and ask specific questions about your project.
+Whenever someone encounters the same problem that has been fixed before, they can fix it faster by searching for the solutions on the forum.
+This can increase the productivity of maintainers because you don't have to answer the same questions repeatedly.
+A forum is also available publicly, so it's searchable on search engines and can increase the number of users and contributors.

 You can create and host a forum on a website.
 Or, you can make it a subdomain of your website.
 Take [freeCodeCamp forum](https://forum.freecodecamp.org/) as an example for inspiration.